mercuryoio/api-migration-docs/Widget_API_Mercuryo_v1.6.md

 ***
 ### 5. Signature Wallet Address

-TTo protect crypto-wallet address against forgery, you have to use a signature.
+To protect crypto-wallet address against forgery, you have to use a signature.

 On the dashboard, in the widget’s setting, there is a section where you can enable signature verification.